-Supplies: Guests are encouraged to bring a pen or pencil and paper to take notes, a digital camera or mobile phone for making images, and an Instagram account should they wish to upload images for discussion.
+Guests are encouraged to bring a pen or pencil and paper to take notes, a digital camera or mobile phone for making images, and an Instagram account should they wish to upload images for discussion.

 SVACE Course: Photographing Place

 Saul Robbins is interested in the ways people interact within their surroundings and the psychological dynamics of intimacy.
 His photographs are motivated by observations of human behavior and personal experience, especially those related to loss, unity, failure and the latent potential residing in personal history and traditional photographic materials.
-Robbins is best known for “Initial Intake,” which examines the empty chairs of Manhattan-based psychotherapy professionals from their clients′ perspective, and “How Can I Help? – An Artful Dialogue,” a pop-up office into which he invites strangers to speak with him about anything they wish for free and in complete confidence.
-Since 2012 he has created several series of abstract “photographic drawings” and sculptures made from physically altered chromogenic paper in response to his desire and struggles to start a family, including “Where’s My Happy Ending?,” “Chemical Peels,” and “Fertile Gestures.”
-Most recently, as the father of a young son, Robbins has started to capture the many ways in which his and his son’s lives constantly influence and interrupt each other.
+Robbins is best known for “Initial Intake,” which examines the empty chairs of Manhattan-based psychotherapy professionals from their clients’ perspective, and “How Can I Help? – An Artful Dialogue,” a pop-up office into which he invites strangers to speak with him about anything they wish for free and in complete confidence.
+Since 2012 he has created several series of abstract “photographic drawings” and sculptures made from physically altered chromogenic paper in response to his desire and struggles to start a family, including “Where’s My Happy Ending?,” “Chemical Peels” and “Fertile Gestures.”
+Most recently, as the father of a young son, Robbins has started to capture the many ways in which he and his son’s lives constantly influence and interrupt each other.

 Note: All events listed on sva.edu/events are in Eastern Time (ET).